colekev/dsp/03-command_line.md

 `xargs` adds arguments to complete a command, the executes the resulting command.

-`ls | xargs -n 3 echo` is adding the arguments to display in three column to the 'ls' command
+`ls | xargs -n 3 echo` is adding the arguments to display in three column to the `ls` command